Samic8/samdawson.dev/src/posts/override-variables-media-queries.md

 date: "2019-07-27"
 ---

-Its possible to override CSS variables with inheritance.
+It's possible to override CSS variables with inheritance.

 Lets set up some variables.